SAS

 Victor Wembanyama

-Wembanyama produces at an elite rate for a 29-minute workload.
-Elite defensive value (+5.8/game) is a major strength.
+Wembanyama produces at an elite rate for a 30-minute workload.

 Every stat, every credit, every cost — per game average